 There is recognition that any long-term solution for the Delta to continue to accommodate both ecosystem and economic uses will include the creation of a governance structure that can implement that solution; these governance issues are currently under deliberation by the Delta Vision planning effort and the BDCP process.
-The ERP implementing agencies recognize that the outcome of these deliberations on governance will have some bearing on future implementation of the ERP in the Delta and Suisun Planning Area.
+The ERP implementing agencies recognize that the outcome of these deliberations on governance will have some bearing on future implementation of the ERP in the Delta and Suisun Planning Area, but expect that the ERP will continue to be implemented primarily by the Department of Fish and Game, in close coordination with the U.S. Fish and Wildlife Service and the National Marine Fisheries Service.